-2021 2022
+2022 2023

-Audit and Audit-Related Services 2.61 2.46
+Audit and Audit-Related Services 2.46 2.32

-Non-Audit Services 0.40 4.99
+Non-Audit Services 4.99 0.05

-Total 3.01 7.45
+Total 7.45 2.38

-Audit services rendered include the audit of the financial statements and supplementary schedules for submission to the SEC, and review of annual income tax returns.
-Audit services rendered include the audit of the financial statements and supplementary schedules for submission to SEC, and review of annual income tax returns.
-Non-audit services paid in 2022 pertain to financial, tax, and actuarial due diligence and transaction accounting; transfer pricing study and documentation for the taxable year 2019 and a comparability analysis for the taxable year 2020; assisting in filing of request for opinion of the Department of Finance; and third party validation of votes for the ASM.
+Audit services rendered include the audit of the financial statements and supplementary schedules for submission to SEC, and review of annual income tax computation.
+Non-audit services in 2022 pertain to financial, tax and actuarial due diligence and transaction accounting for a potential acquisition; transfer pricing study; assistance in filing of request for DOF opinion; and third party validation of votes for the 2022 Annual Shareholders Meeting, while non-audit services in 2023 pertain to third party validation of votes for the 2023 Annual Shareholders Meeting.